 Your vehicle has an anti-lock braking system, which allows you to steer as your brakes are engaged.
 In addition to this, most cars have two or three types of brake systems.
 If any of these brake systems are wearing out, it is crucial to bring your car into Hometown Garage for an inspection before their condition worsens.
 These brake systems are:

-If you look through one of your car's wheels, you will see a shiny metal disc just inside.
+Disc Brakes - If you look through one of your car's wheels, you will see a shiny metal disc just inside.
 This is called a disc brake.
 When the driver steps on the brake pedal, a pad of hard-wearing material clamps onto the brake disc and rubs it to make it slow down—in a similar way to bicycle brakes.

-One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.
+Your car pulls to one side when braking - One brake system may be working more efficiently than the other, causing your vehicle to pull to one side when braking.

-If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
+Your brake pedal feels soft or spongy - If you notice a difference in the resistance in the brake pedal — it feels “softer,” or sinks all the way to the floor mat when you press on it — it’s a sign you need immediate service.
 There could be air or moisture in the braking system or a problem with the master cylinder.

-If you hear a high-pitched noise when applying your brakes, it likely means that your brake pad has worn out.
-This could also cause a grinding sound; a grinding sound could also indicate a lack of lubrication in vehicles with rear drum brakes.
+Your brakes are squeaking, grinding, or squealing - If you hear a high-pitched noise when applying your brakes, it likely means that your brake pads, or shoes have worn out.
+This could also cause a grinding sound, with or without pushing on the brake pedal.

 We recommend that you get your car’s brakes inspected once a year.
 If you are in Middlesex, East Hampton, CT, Cromwell, CT, Middlesex County, CT, or surrounding areas, you can bring your car to Hometown Garage.
-Since 2013, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
-We will perform a complete brakes diagnostic to determine if the issue is coming from your Cadillac's brake pads, your Chevrolet's rotors, your Chrysler's fluid, your Dodge's master cylinder, or somewhere else.
-Reasons You Should Do Business With Us:
+Since 1998, we've used the highest-quality tools and parts to make the appropriate fixes to ensure you get back on the road quickly and safely.
+We will perform a complete brake diagnostic to determine if the issue is coming from your Cadillac's brake pads, your Chevrolet's rotors, your Chrysler's fluid, your Dodge's master cylinder, or somewhere else.

 At Hometown Garage in Portland, we pride ourselves in providing thorough and transparent assessments of the vehicles we service, so don’t hesitate to bring your vehicle in for an inspection today.
-If you are in the 06480 area or nearby, you can give us a call or schedule an appointment with us online at https://www.hometowngarageportland.com/!
-Hometown Garage - HOMETOWN SERVICE WITH HOMETOWN PRIDE.
+If you are in the 06480 area or nearby, you can give us a call or schedule an appointment with us online - Hometown Garage - HOMETOWN SERVICE WITH HOMETOWN PRIDE.